sirmacik/trustcrypto.github.io/pages/mydoc/onlykey-agent.md

 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAILb27+QTNo+9+xm1AzvlQHmjWt1XMwokM00xfZPJiUHP <ssh://identity@myhost3|ed25519>
 ```

-OnlyKey also stores up to 16 elliptic curve private keys and 4 RSA private keys (SSH Only) that may be used instead of the default derived keys.
+OnlyKey also stores up to 16 elliptic curve private keys (ECC1 - ECC16) and 4 RSA private keys (RSA1 - RSA4) that may be used instead of the default derived keys.
 To use stored keys, first a key must be loaded onto OnlyKey.
 The easiest way to load a key is to use an existing OpenPGP key such as an X25519 Protonmail key, or an OpenSSH key.

 Follow the guide [here](https://docs.crp.to/importpgp.html) to load an existing OpenPGP key or the guide [here](https://docs.crp.to/onlykey-agent.html#load-existing-openssh-private-key-stored-keys) to load an existing OpenSSH key.

 By default, when set to "Slot: Auto Load" in the OnlyKey app, OpenPGP or OpenSSH keys are stored as follows:
-- RSA Decryption key (GPG) in slot 1
+- RSA Decryption key (GPG) in slot RSA1
-- RSA Signing key (SSH/GPG) in slot 2
+- RSA Signing key (SSH/GPG) in slot RSA2
-- ECC (NIST256P1 and X25519) Decryption key (GPG) in slot 101
+- ECC (NIST256P1 and X25519) Decryption key (GPG) in slot ECC1
-- ECC (NIST256P1 and X25519) Signing key (SSH/GPG) in slot 102
+- ECC (NIST256P1 and X25519) Signing key (SSH/GPG) slot ECC2

 Advanced users may load and use keys in any of the 4 RSA slots, and 16 ECC slots.
-For example, to set an ECC key in ECC 4 (104) and ECC 5 (105):
+For example, to set an ECC key in ECC4 and ECC5 :

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pgp-load1.png)